-WiFi Direct is a clever means of using standard WiFi technology to allow 2 or more devices to communicate directly with each other without needing to use an existing network.
-It requires no additional equipment and is available to a wide range of WiFi-enabled devices.
+WiFi Direct is a clever means of using standard WiFi technology to allow two or more devices to communicate directly with each other without needing to use an existing network.
+It requires no additional equipment and is available to many WiFi-enabled devices.

 Its key benefit over alternate technologies, such as Bluetooth, is that higher frequencies offer greater bandwidth.
 This feature is ideal for transferring large files such as documents, photographs, and videos.
 It also provides all the security benefits of standard WiFi protocols.
 Perfect when sharing sensitive information where eavesdroppers may be in range.